Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

 This demonstrates, as advertised in the introduction, that the isomorphism of quilted Floer homologies \eqref{eq:HFiso} should generalize in a straightforward fashion to the nonmonotone, cleanly-immersed case as isomorphism of quilted Floer homologies with twisted differentials,

-in which the cochain $8(b_{01},b_{12})$ for the composed Lagrangian is obtained from moduli spaces of figure eight bubble trees with inputs $b_{01}$ and $b_{12}$.
-In particular, the cochain $8(0,0)=b_{02}$ in \eqref{b02} for vanishing inputs is a generally nonzero count of figure eight bubbles.
+in which the chain $8(b_{01},b_{12})$ for the composed Lagrangian is obtained from moduli spaces of Morse bubble trees with inputs $b_{01}$ and $b_{12}$, as described above.
+In particular, the chain $8(0,0)=b_{02}$ in \eqref{b02} for vanishing inputs is a generally nonzero count of Morsified figure eight bubble trees.

-\begin{remark} The cobordism argument in Remark~\ref{rmk:b02} can be adapated to the situation that \(L_{01}, L_{12}\) are equipped with bounding cochains \(b_{01} \in CF(L_{01}, L_{01})\), \(b_{12} \in CF(L_{12},L_{12})\): This time, for every \(k, \ell \geq 0\) we consider 1-dimensional moduli spaces of figure eight quilts with one outgoing half-infinite Morse trajectory attached to the singularity, and \(k\) resp.\ \(\ell\) incoming half-infinite Morse trajectories attached to the \(L_{01}\)-seam resp.\ the \(L_{12}\)-seam.
+\begin{remark} The cobordism argument in Remark~\ref{rmk:b02} that $b_{02}$ satisfies the Maurer--Cartan equation can be adapated to the situation that \(L_{01}, L_{12}\) are equipped with bounding cochains \(b_{01} \in CF(L_{01}, L_{01})\), \(b_{12} \in CF(L_{12},L_{12})\): This time, for every \(k, \ell \geq 0\) we consider 1-dimensional moduli spaces of Morsified figure eight bubble trees with one outgoing half-infinite Morse trajectory attached to the singularity, and \(k\) resp.\ \(\ell\) incoming half-infinite Morse trajectories attached to the \(L_{01}\)-seam resp.\ the \(L_{12}\)-seam.
 The algebraic contributions of the boundary strata with incoming Morse critical points representing \(b_{01}\) and \(b_{12}\) should sum to zero.
 Summing over all \(k, \ell \geq 0\), we obtain the expected equation The right side vanishes, after a reorganization, by the Maurer--Cartan equations for $b_{01}$ and $b_{12}$.
 Then a reorganization of the left side yields the expected Maurer--Cartan equation for \(L_{01}\circ L_{12}\),

 \end{remark}